The DAISY Award for Extraordinary Nurses

 To nominate a Registered Nurse (RN) or a Licensed Nurse Practitioner (LPN) directly through our website, please use the online fillable form on the left.
 You may also click the following link to download and complete a PDF form to nominate a nurse for the DAISY Award: DAISY Nomination Form

-Nomination forms in English and Spanish are also available at Three Rivers Hospital and Three Rivers Family Medicine.
-Simply ask the Patient Registration Clerk for assistance.
+Nomination forms in English and Spanish are also available at Three Rivers Hospital and our clinic, Three Rivers Family Medicine.

 - Only RNs and LPNs may be nominated for a DAISY Award.

 - Patients, visitors, physicians, and other hospital staff may nominate a nurse.